OA and Environmental Impact Assessment

 Table 5: Regulatory Integration Mechanisms

-Integration Mechanism Description Implementation Pathway
+Integration Mechanism Implementation Pathway

-Monitoring and follow-up: Post-approval monitoring can contribute data back to accounts, creating a feedback loop between project-level assessment and national accounting.
+Monitoring and follow-up: Post-approval monitoring can contribute data back to accounts.
 Where EIA predicts impacts on specific condition indicators, monitoring these indicators strengthens both compliance verification and the accounts themselves.
 Regulators should establish reporting requirements that standardize monitoring data formats to facilitate integration with national accounts databases.
+The SEEA EA notes that accounts can support "the design and monitoring of policy responses" including "authorization processes"[22].

 Environmental offsets and no-net-loss policies

+Ocean Accounts provide a quantitative foundation for environmental offset and no-net-loss policies that are increasingly required in marine EIA contexts.
 Ecosystem extent and condition accounts establish the quantitative baselines against which offset requirements can be calculated.
-For example, if a port expansion will result in the loss of 5 hectares of seagrass at condition index 0.80, the offset requirement can be calculated as:
+The offset requirement formula uses the condition index of the habitat that is lost (or degraded), not the condition gain from a restoration action.
+For example, if a port expansion will result in the loss of 5 hectares of seagrass at condition index 0.80, the offset requirement is:

-Offset = 5 ha × 0.80 × 2 = 8 hectares of seagrass at reference condition
+Offset = 5 ha × 0.80 × 2 = 8 ha-equivalents of seagrass at reference condition

+Both sides of the equivalence calculation must use the same condition metric definition (absolute index points) to produce comparable results.
 Ecosystem service flow accounts enable assessment of whether proposed offsets adequately compensate for lost service flows, not just habitat area.
 If the 5 hectares of lost seagrass provided coastal stabilization services valued at USD 2,000/ha/year and fish nursery services valued at USD 1,500/ha/year, the offset must provide equivalent service flows:

 Required service compensation = 5 ha × USD 3,500/ha/year = USD 17,500/year

 The offsetting actions must demonstrably provide this level of service flow to achieve functional equivalence.
+Using asset valuation methods from TG-3.1 Asset Accounts, the present value of the lost asset is:

 Lost asset value = (Annual service flow) / (Discount rate) Lost asset value = USD 17,500 / 0.04 = USD 437,500